 The goal of the Internal Medicine rotation is for residents to develop skills and competencies in the provision of pharmaceutical care for a diverse population of internal medicine patients, enabling them to effectively participate in therapeutic decision making, drug therapy selection, monitoring of acutely ill patients and discharge counseling.
 The resident contributes to the medical team and the care of the patient by screening patients' medication profiles for potential problems involving drug dosing, drug allergies, drug-drug and drug-disease state interactions, identifying and reporting adverse drug reactions and monitoring the appropriateness and cost-effectiveness of drug therapy.
-The resident attends daily teaching rounds, weekly noon conference, and weekly grand rounds, providing for intense involvement and exposure to a variety of internal medicine topics and discussions.
+The resident attends daily teaching rounds, weekly conferences, and weekly grand rounds, providing for intense involvement and exposure to a variety of internal medicine topics and discussions.

-The goal of this Introductory Infectious Diseases rotation is for the resident to gain insight the utilization of anti-infective medication utilization within the acute care hospital setting, to understand the principles and practices of Anti-Infective Stewardship and to develop problem-solving skills in Infectious Disease therapy.
+The goal of this Infectious Diseases rotation is for the resident to gain insight the utilization of anti-infective medication utilization within the acute care hospital setting, to understand the principles and practices of Anti-Infective Stewardship and to develop problem-solving skills in Infectious Disease therapy.
 The resident will work with the Antimicrobial Stewardship team and participate in the oversight of the ant-infective approval process and follow-up of those patients receiving targeted anti-infective therapies.
 The resident will collaborate to optimize anti-infective therapy for these patients, including pharmacokinetic dosing and daily monitoring of the patient.

 Medical Intensive Care